tatumizer/pigeon_map/README.md

 5. Initializers are supported : in the example above, yearOfBirth is 2000 by default; "default default" is null, as usual.

 6. If you want to add methods to the generated class, place them between `//asis+` and `//asis-` comments

+7. You can (optionally) override noSuchAttribute method (place it in "asis" block), which is called if you try to access the key not defined in name set.
+Function will be called with parameters `(String key, bool isSetter, dynamic value)`.
+By default, it throws IllegalArgumentException.

 Please see more complex example in test/proto_media.dart.
 When you run this file, it generates test/media.dart.